James-dev-2025/PartyPeople/README.md

 ### Task 3
 Koderly would like to track which employees are attending which events.
 Can you extend the PartyPeople application to add this functionality?

+#### Task 3 answer
+I Achieved this by creating a Linking Table called EmployeeEvent and a Repository for it.

+The Employee display page was extended to show a list of events that employee has/will attend

+The Event display page was extended to manage employees who are attending an event.
+Here you can search for employees that are not currently attending the event and add them.
+There is also the ability to remove them if needed.

+The html and javascript used for this searchable select is generic so if I wanted to add similar functionality to the employee page to manage which events that employee is attending the front end code could be reused.
+All that would be required is a new endpoint to get Events that the employee is not currently attending.

 ### Task 4
 Koderly would like to track which drinks should be ordered for employees.
 Can you extend the functionality to allow each employee to optionally specify a ‘Favourite Drink’?